-Physio-Vet is a state-of-the-art clinic specialising in orthopaedic and neurological problems in dogs and cats.
+Physio-Vet is a state-of-the-art veterinary referral centre in Cheshire, specialising in orthopaedic and neurological problems in dogs and cats.
 The dedicated team of vets and nurses offer a friendly, caring service.
-The team are all highly qualified professionals with addition qualifications in orthopaedics, physiotherapy, rehabilitation and nutrition.
+The team are all highly qualified veterinary professionals with additional qualifications in orthopaedics, physiotherapy, rehabilitation and nutrition.
 We offer a complete service from diagnosis to treatment, nutritional advice, follow-up rehabilitation and ongoing monitoring.

 Veterinary Services Available

 The latest CT scanner is installed on site, allowing us to investigate cases quicker and more accurately.
 We offer competitively priced scans and accept patients with a range of problems at short notice.
 We are happy to accept patients for CT scan and then sending the patient back to the referring practice for treatment.
 CT reports by European or American Specialists, DipECVDI or DACVR, are also available.

 These are collected from the dog’s own bone marrow and then injected into injured tissues such as tendons or joints.
 On-going research has shown a great benefit in young dogs with elbow or hip dysplasia.
 Stem cells have also been used to successfully treat partially torn cruciate ligaments and dogs with arthritis.

 A very fine camera is inserted into a joint to have a look at the joint surfaces and other structures such as cruciate ligaments.
 During an arthroscopy, we can remove damaged bits of cartilage and instill stem cells without the need for more extensive surgery.

 We have the very latest X-ray technology to give very high definition pictures allowing us to see much more detail.

 We offer minimally invasive surgery as well as cruciate surgery.

 This machine shows how much weight a dog is taking on each leg.